SECR C class

 The South Eastern and Chatham Railway (SECR) C Class is a class of 0-6-0 steam locomotive, designed by Harry Wainwright and built between 1900 and 1908.
-They were designed for freight duties, although occasionally used for passenger trains.
+They were designed for freight duties, although often used for passenger trains too.
 They operated over the lines of the railway in London and south-east England until the early 1960s.
 One example was rebuilt as an S Class saddle tank.